Kumiko (character): Episode 9

 While talking with Johnny Lawrence, Chozen reveals that he has been in love with Kumiko for a long time.
 When Daniel asks about this confession, Chozen says that when he and Kumiko were children, they would play together.
 After Daniel defeated him, Chozen became suicidal and felt ashamed of his actions.
 In addition to the support of Sato, Kumiko helped him recover.
-Chozen has never told Kumiko how he feels as he believes that his actions towards her are unforgiveable.
+Chozen has never told Kumiko how he feels as he believes that his actions towards her are unforgivable.

-Daniel reassures Chozen that he's redeemed himself for the things that he did, and that Kumiko knows it too.
+Daniel reassures Chozen that he's redeemed himself for the things that he did, and that Kumiko knows it, too.
 After Daniel encourages Chozen to pursue a relationship with Kumiko, he leaves the restaurant and calls her.
 He tells Kumiko that his one mistake when coming to America was not taking her with him (much like Miyagi and Yukie), before getting nervous and hanging up.

+Season 6

+Chozen is depressed when Kumiko never returns his calls.
+He later books a flight to Okinawa to see her.
+However, when he arrives to her home to see her, he is heartbroken when a man in a towel answers the door, implying she is dating this man.

+Weeks later, back at Miyagi-Do, he finally receives a letter from Kumiko, telling Chozen she loves him as a friend only and she's in love with someone else.